blaster151/fp-3/LAWS.md

   root and carrier coincide with the identity boundary and that the loose arrow is endo on that object, surfacing actionable diagnostics when the reduction fails.
+- `enumerateRelativeMonadOracles` collects the default framing, identity, extension, and associativity reports into a single array so documentation and tooling can present the whole Definition 4.1 diagnostic surface alongside the pending associativity witness.
+- `AlgebraOracles.relative.checkRelativeMonadLaws` aggregates these reports with
+  the new unit-compatibility, associativity, and root-identity analyzers.
+The helper returns `{holds, pending, details, analysis}` so law-checking tools can consume a single structural invariant while still seeing which Street-style witnesses remain to be implemented.
+Each component exposes its witness data (the unit arrow, composed Street pastings, and restriction outputs) so downstream debuggers can inspect the exact morphisms responsible for a failure.

+### Relative algebra scaffolding

+- Definitions 6.1 and 6.4 introduce relative algebras and opalgebras.
+The registry entries `relativeMonad.algebra.framing` and `relativeMonad.opalgebra.framing` now point at executable analyzers (`RelativeAlgebraOracles.algebraFraming` and `RelativeAlgebraOracles.opalgebraFraming`) that verify the supplied action 2-cells reuse the j-root and carrier boundaries before any universal property checks fire.
+These framing reports lead off `enumerateRelativeAlgebraOracles`, giving downstream tooling immediate confirmation that Definition 6.1/6.4 data is wired in before hitting the still pending Street-style witnesses.
+Companion entries `relativeMonad.algebra.morphismCompatibility` and `relativeMonad.opalgebra.morphismCompatibility` now surface structural analyzers that ensure morphism boundaries reuse the source/target carriers.
+  When those checks pass the oracles emit pending diagnostics noting that the Street composites `E(j,α)` and `E(t,α)` remain to be compared; any boundary mismatch produces an immediate non-pending failure so contributors can repair the supplied data before wiring in the remaining witnesses.
+- Definition 6.4’s string diagrams split into the carrier triangle and extension rectangle.
+The new registry entries `relativeMonad.opalgebra.carrierTriangle` and `relativeMonad.opalgebra.extensionRectangle` ensure the oracle layer captures the shared codomain boundary, the opalgebra carrier, and the monad unit/extension witnesses even while the Street equalities remain pending.
+  `RelativeAlgebraOracles.opalgebraCarrierTriangle` and
+  `RelativeAlgebraOracles.opalgebraExtensionRectangle` surface these structured reports so downstream tooling can display the same triangle/rectangle diagnostics used in the paper once the comparison pastings are executable.
+- Definition 6.29 introduces graded \(T\)-algebra morphisms.
+  `relativeMonad.algebra.gradedMorphisms` keeps the \((p_1,\ldots,p_n)\)
+  grading data and the displayed comparison pastings visible so future analyzers gather the Street-style witnesses before certifying multi-input morphisms.
+- Remark 6.30 rewrites the graded morphism definition as a single composite pasting.
+The registry path `relativeMonad.algebra.gradedMorphismsAlternate` makes this alternative presentation executable by demanding the pasted 2-cell and the comparison witnesses that recover the Definition 6.29 equality.
+- Example 6.31 constructs graded morphisms from the extension operator.
+  `relativeMonad.algebra.gradedExtensionMorphisms` ensures that the canonical extension witnesses are recorded and verified against the graded comparison diagrams before the Street analyzers run.
+- Remark 6.32 organises the fibrewise categories \(T\text{-Alg}_D\) into an indexed family.
+The entry `relativeMonad.algebra.indexedFamily` tracks the restriction functors, coherence witnesses, and carrier reuse so oracle consumers can inspect the indexed structure directly.
+- Definition 6.33 packages the fibrewise categories into the global category
+  \(\mathrm{Alg}(T)\).  `relativeMonad.algebra.globalCategory` documents the
+  object/morphism assignments together with the composition and identity witnesses required to run the future analyzer.
+- Definition 6.34 introduces the mediating tight cell
+  \(f_T : A \to \mathrm{Alg}(T)\) associated to an algebra object.
+  `relativeMonad.algebra.mediatingTightCell` keeps the comparison data visible so the oracle layer can confirm that \(f_T\) reuses the monad’s unit and extension witnesses.
+- Lemma 6.35 promotes an algebra object to a resolution.
+The path `relativeMonad.algebra.resolutionFromAlgebraObject` ensures analyzers collect the boundary alignment and comparison data needed to match the Section 5 resolution diagnostics.
+- Remark 6.2 assembles \(T\)-algebras with fixed domain into a category via a faithful restriction functor.
+The analyzer behind `relativeMonad.algebra.restrictionFunctor` now checks that the Street-action image reuses the recorded carriers and boundary data while reporting pending functoriality/faithfulness witnesses, keeping the comparison visible to downstream tooling.
+- Example 6.3 highlights the canonical algebra obtained from a relative monad’s carrier.
+The analyzer behind `relativeMonad.algebra.canonicalAction` now checks that the supplied algebra reuses the monad’s tight leg and extension 2-cell while flagging Proposition 6.12’s Street comparisons as pending, so structural regressions surface immediately even before the comparison data lands.
+- Corollary 6.17 ensures that 1_g-relative algebras reduce to ordinary algebras on \(E\).
+The `relativeMonad.algebra.identityRootEquivalence` analyzer now checks that the relative algebra reuses the identity boundary and multiplication witnesses promised by Corollary 4.20, surfacing pending Street comparisons while confirming the structural collapse.
+- Corollary 6.24 makes the analogous statement for opalgebras.
+The new registry entry `relativeMonad.opalgebra.identityRootEquivalence` keeps this comparison visible so the future analyzer can demand the Street action witnesses and reuse the Corollary 4.20 diagnostics while collapsing to ordinary actions on
+  \(A\).
+- Definition 6.18 reframes \(T\)-opalgebras as right actions in Street’s skew-multicategory.  `relativeMonad.opalgebra.rightActionPresentation`
+  now ships an analyzer that checks the Street action witness reuses the recorded opalgebra action, root, and carrier boundaries while marking the string-diagram comparisons as pending.
+- Proposition 6.19 shows that the ambient skew multicategory acts on itself and that any monoid determines an \(M\)-action.
+The `relativeMonad.opalgebra.rightActionFromMonoid` analyzer verifies that the recorded Street action is framed by the relative monad’s root/carrier and that its action 2-cell coincides with the monad extension, surfacing pending diagnostics for the remaining Street comparisons.
+- Example 6.6 dualises the canonical construction for opalgebras.
+The `relativeMonad.opalgebra.canonicalAction` analyzer now verifies that the recorded opalgebra reuses the monad’s tight leg and unit 2-cell, reporting a pending diagnostic until the Proposition 6.19 witnesses arrive so contributors can spot boundary mismatches early.
+- Lemma 6.7 identifies \(j\)-relative opalgebras with extraordinary
+  transformations of the associated loose monad.
+The `relativeMonad.opalgebra.extraordinaryTransformations` analyzer now records the loose monoid witnesses and verifies that they reuse the relative monad’s root, carrier, and loose arrow, returning a pending diagnostic until the Section 1.4 comparison is executable.
+- Section 6.2 reframes relative (op)algebras as Street-style actions and spells out concrete witnesses for Definitions 6.9–6.14.
+The analyzers behind `relativeMonad.actions.rightLeftCoherence`, `relativeMonad.actions.streetActionData`, `relativeMonad.actions.streetActionHomomorphism`,
+  `relativeMonad.actions.homomorphismCategory`,
+  `relativeMonad.actions.canonicalSelfAction`,
+  `relativeMonad.actions.looseAdjunctionAction`,
+  `relativeMonad.actions.looseAdjunctionRightAction`, and
+  `relativeMonad.actions.representableRestriction` now run today: each records the supplied Street witnesses, checks they reuse the expected root/carrier boundaries, and returns a pending diagnostic for the unresolved Street equalities so contributors see structural issues immediately.
+  The remaining registry paths continue to track future analyzers:
+  - `relativeMonad.actions.representableStreetSubmulticategory` captures
+    Definition 6.21’s passage to \(\mathsf{X}[j, B]_\iota\) and its
+    representable sub-multicategory, keeping the tight cell and representability diagnostics visible.
+  - `relativeMonad.actions.representableStreetActionDiagrams` records the
+    Definition 6.21 string-diagram equalities that identify Street actions with the Definition 6.4 opalgebra pastings, ensuring future analyzers request the displayed \(\rho\), \(\lambda\), and \(\mu\) composites.
+  - `relativeMonad.actions.representableStreetActionHomomorphism` mirrors the
+    Definition 6.21 action homomorphism equation, demanding witnesses that both composites of \(\mathsf{B}(1, \alpha)\) agree inside the representable sub-multicategory.
+  - `relativeMonad.actions.relativeAlgebraBridge` now records the Street action extracted from Definition 6.1 \(T\)-algebra data, checking that the carrier and multiplication 2-cell reuse the algebra witnesses while flagging the remaining Street equalities as pending.
+  - `relativeMonad.actions.algebraActionIsomorphism` packages Theorem 6.15’s
+    comparison, bundling the algebra-to-action bridge, the action-to-algebra recovery, and the identity witnesses on both sides so downstream tooling can inspect the pending equivalence data.
+  - `relativeMonad.actions.representabilityUpgrade` threads Remark 6.16’s
+    representability witnesses through the Street action analyzer, verifying that the upgrade reuses the recorded action and keeping the representable restriction diagnostics visible while the comparison equalities remain pending.
+  - `relativeMonad.actions.representabilityGeneralisation` extends this outlook
+    to Remark 6.23’s Street action multicategories \(\mathsf{X}[j, B]\), signalling that future analyzers must gather the loose-extension witnesses establishing representability and compare them with the Theorem 4.29 diagnostics already in the registry.
+  - `relativeMonad.actions.representableActionIsomorphism` runs Theorem 6.22’s
+    natural isomorphism \(\mathrm{Act}(\mathsf{X}[j,B]_\iota^{B}, T) \cong
+    T\text{-Opalg}_B\) through `analyzeRelativeOpalgebraStreetActionEquivalence`,
+    recording the Street/opalgebra bridge, recovery homomorphism, and structural comparison while leaving the inverse functor witnesses pending.
+- `relativeMonad.opalgebra.representableActionBridge` extends the Street bridge
+  to the representable setting, ensuring the analyzer requests the Definition 6.4 opalgebra data, the representability witnesses, and the resulting action in
+  \(\mathsf{X}[j,B]_\iota^{B}\).
+- Remark 6.5 compares Definition 6.4 opalgebras with modules of Ahrens, Maillard’s Kleisli algebras, and Lobbia’s relative right modules.
+The entry `relativeMonad.opalgebra.literatureRecoveries` records this cross-check so the future analyzer can demand witnesses that translate between the relative opalgebra data and each cited presentation.
+- Remark 6.8 points toward a two-dimensional opmulticategory treatment of relative monads.
+The placeholder `relativeMonad.actions.twoDimensionalModules` keeps the prospective module analyzers on the radar by documenting the need to compare the one-dimensional actions with Altenkirch–Chapman–Uustalu style modules.

 ### Relative comonad scaffolding